safespring/web/content/career/2024-09-software-engineer-integrations.md

 sidebarimage: ""
 ---

-## Join us on a mission to empower European innovation!

 {{< ingress >}}
 Are you a Golang-driven software engineer who is looking for a new challenge?
-Join us on a mission to empower European innovation.
+Join our product team as a software engineer specialised in integrations.
 {{< /ingress >}}

 Safespring is growing and we are now looking for a talented **Software Engineer** specialised in **Integrations** who will help us advance the user experience for our cloud users by refining business logic and maximizing self-service features.